The Economics & Geopolitics of Guinea (Guinea-Conakry)

 This article will probably make you hate France and respect China

-Guinea is a West African nation with 14.5M people (updated for January 2024), 85% of whom are Muslim with 20+ ethnic groups including Fula, Peuhl, Mandinka and Sousou people.
+Guinea is a West African nation with 14.5M people (updated for January 2024), 85% of whom are Muslim with 20+ ethnic groups including Fulani (also known as Peul), Mandinka and Sousou people.
 Guinea comes from the word Guiné, which is what Portuguese sailors called the place when they sailed there in the 15th century.
 Guinea was basically a Portuguese word that meant “Land of Burnt People”.

-Unfortunately the country hasn’t been doing too well.
-The United Nations doesn’t have data before 1970 for Guinea.
-Like most African countries, it was hit hard by the African debt crisis.
+When you look at Guinea’s post independence economic history, it has been lackluster.
+Guinea is a majority rural country, and their average farming yields are subsistence.
 When you just for inflation in 2022 prices at market exchange rates, it has stagnated for nearly 50 years, but now is finally on the upswing due to Chinese investment.

 Fortunately, thanks to Russian and Chinese investments and the Guinean government negotiating better mining deals, Guinea just graduated from low-income to a lower-middle income country in 2022.
 (The World Bank & IMF define a lower middle income country as a country where average annual income is $1136 to $4465 USD).
 Guinea hit $1180 income per person in 2022.